 To be very kind about Antananarivo, tourist infrastructure is quite limited and the city receives just a handful of tourists.
 Nevertheless, as highlighted above, most of the travelers to Antananarivo and Madagascar, in general, come to see Rova which used to be the Queen’s Palace of Imerina Kingdom during the 17th to 18th century.

 The stone shells remaining from the fire are mild attractions alongside the statues and outbuildings.
 This site offers the best view of the entire Antananarivo city considering that it is situated high on the hills.
 Another attraction in the city is the prime minister’s palace.
-There are various historical artifacts on display and travelling to the palace is definitely worthy your time.
+There are various historical artifacts on display and traveling to the palace is worthy of your time.

 Among other interesting areas in Antananarivo starts with Temple of Ambohipotsy which was built in 1863.
 During the era of Ranavalona, the temple used to be the execution spot for Christians.
-Temple of Ampahamarinana was the hanging point of 14 Christian martyrs in 1849 and still remains a popular destination in the city.
-The city’s open air market has a wide range of crafts which shopping enthusiasts can buy.
+Temple of Ampahamarinana was the hanging point of 14 Christian martyrs in 1849 and remains a popular destination in the city.
+The city’s open-air market has a wide range of crafts that shopping enthusiasts can buy.
 There are numerous restaurants in Antananarivo to serve your gastronomic needs starting with La Table de Mariette where some of the popular Malagasy dishes are served.